PHCNetworks/phc-members/README.md

 ### PHCMembers(6) (Membership & Directory Engine) Documentation
 PHCMembers(6) rails engine to manage membership information and directory listings.

-- Fast setup of membership and web directory modules.
+* Fast setup of membership and web directory modules.
-- Directory and listings manager with a web directory API.
+* Directory and listings manager with a web directory API.
-- Member's list, contact information and listings manager.
+* Member's list, contact information, and listings manager.
-- Easy app integration with views that can be customized.
+* Easy app integration with views that can be customized.
-- User authentication will activate when Devise is installed.
+* User authentication will activate when Devise is installed.

 #### Step 1 - Add PHCMembers to your gemfile and run command